 The appraiser will typically use a several "approaches," typically three, to draw up the estimation of worth.

-One of the three is the Cost Approach - which is what it would cost to replace the improvements, minus physical deterioration and other factors, plus the land value.
+One of the three is the Cost Approach - which is how much it would cost to replace the improvements, minus physical deterioration and other factors, then adding the land value.

-Being the most commonly used approach, the Sales Comparison Approach tends to be the most accurate and best indicator of worth for a house.
+Being the most common approach, the Sales Comparison Approach tends to be the most accurate and best indicator of worth for a residence.

 If you are applying for a loan.

 To reduce your property taxes.